Debraheem/Massive_star_binaries/Lab2.md

 </details>

 We will need additional information at the end of a run, as well as an additional termination condition.
 While exploring a grid with multiple physical variations, one thing that can happen is that the binary is too wide to undergo Roche-lobe overflow.
-So we would like our run to report at the end what was the maximum amount of Roche lobe overflow $(R/R_{\text{Rl}})$.
+So want our run to report the maximum amount of Roche lobe overflow $(R/R_{\text{Rl}})$ when it terminates.

 |:clipboard: TASK 2|
 |:--|